borntohonk/Switch-Ghidra-Guides/README.md

 ** note: the referenced "loader", is a reference to the re-implementation belonging to the "Atmosphere" project; https://github.com/Atmosphere-NX/Atmosphere/tree/master/stratosphere/loader **

 * Here's a list of scripts following the example Part 2 of the guide above teaches you how to do, and that this repository contains.
+  - Python script to derive entire keyset for the firmware version you've input, requires "mariko_bek" and "tsec_root_key_%%" to be present already.
+    * It will obtain the key source referred to as "mariko_master_kek_source_%%" from the firmware files you've provided, and then initiate key derivation if needed and replace your existing "prod.keys". *
+    * This script eliminates the need for "lockpick" of any kind, assuming the user already have the pre-requisite keys.
+    * This script works by extracting "package1" with the "mariko_bek", and then proceeds in finding "mariko_master_kek_source_%%", appending that to your existing prod.keys as defined in [Part 2](guides/Part2.MD) of the guides.
+And then transforms "mariko_master_kek_source_%%" using "tsec_root_key_%%" to become "master_kek" and subsequently sets off the key derivation chain, using the tool "hactoolnet".
+    * Usage: do "python scripts/keygen.py" with firmware files present in a folder called firmware. [(link)](scripts/keygen.py)
   - Python script to generate patches for Atmospheres open-source loader re-implementation, requires lz4 from pip, usage: use "python scripts/atmosphere_loader_patch.py" and it will automatically download, make patches, then clean up after itself. [(link)](scripts/atmosphere_loader_patch.py)
   - Python script to generate the "[disable_ca_verification patch](https://github.com/misson20000/exefs_patches#disable-ca-verification)", [(link)](scripts/disable_ca_verification_patch.py)
   - Python script to generate the "[disable_browser_ca_verification patch](https://github.com/misson20000/exefs_patches#disable-browser-ca-verification)", [(link)](scripts/disable_browser_ca_verification_patch.py)